Or1onn/FaceAuth/README.md

     auth.LoadFaceRecognizer();

     //Register
-    auth.RegisterIFace("The name of the person you are registering", 10);
+    auth.RegisterFace("The name of the person you are registering", 10);

     // Recognize face
     auth.Recognize();